 Each of the elevator doors of the 18 elevators shared in the distribution of all this gold - with spectacular visual effect.

-I guess it shouldn't have been surprised when a chocolate wrapped in edible silver arrived at the table atop one of the cakes.
+I guess it shouldn't have been surprised when atop one of the cakes, a chocolate wrapped in edible silver arrived at the table.

 I'm sure the food served for arternoon tea at Burj al Arab didn't need the biocidal effects of silver and this was just to signify opulence.

-..and finished with the tiniest taste of perfectly ripe fruit.
+It was finished with the tiniest taste topping of perfectly ripe fruit.

-As we left, we paused to watch the Cascade Waterfall and to listen to the syncopated plopping sound of the water.
+As we left our afternoon tea and exploration of the building of Burj al Arab, we paused to watch the Cascade Waterfall and to listen to the syncopated plopping sound of the water.

-Glass steps are filled with washed stones and water flows over them while columns like irridescent flexitubes bounce from step to step in time with music.
+Glass steps are filled with washed stones.
+Water flows over them, while columns like irridescent flexitubes bounce from step to step in time with music.

 This makes patterns not just of water, but of sound: quite captivating and peaceful.

-By contrast, the dancing water of the central fountain surprises you with 42 metres bursts - (almost 138').
+By contrast, the dancing water of the central fountain surprises you with bursts that reach up to 42 metres (almost 138').